How Are Wrongful Death Settlements Paid in Washington?

 How Much Time Do You Have to File a Wrongful Death Claim?

-It’s difficult to make critical decisions during the early stages of grief after your loved one has died.
+It’s difficult for surviving family members to make critical decisions during the early stages of grief after their loved one has died.
 Despite the discomfort it causes, it’s important to take action as soon as possible.
 In Washington, the statute of limitations for personal injury cases is three years.
 This means you have three years from the date of your loved one’s death to file a wrongful death lawsuit.
 If you do not settle a claim for damages or file a lawsuit before the statute of limitations expires, you are likely to lose your right to recover damages at all.

 Must You File a Lawsuit to Recover Wrongful Death Damages?

 A lawsuit is the most efficient way to present your evidence and demand the damages to which you are entitled.
 A lawsuit places a formal demand on the people or entities who fatally injured your loved one.
 It forces them and their insurance companies to produce evidence and witnesses you might not know about.
-It compels responsible parties to cooperate so you can learn about what really happened.
+Wrongful death lawsuits compel responsible parties to cooperate so you can learn about what really happened.

 Insurance company representatives can be kind and cooperative.
 But even if you develop a rapport during their investigation, you should understand that your relationship won’t guarantee a fair settlement or any settlement at all.
 Insurance companies often contact survivors for information to evaluate their claims and establish reserves.
 When they’ve gathered all of the information they need, the claim department might deny your claim anyway.

 Your loved one’s wrongful death case is serious.
 You need a serious wrongful death attorney from the very beginning.
-A wrongful death action requires timely attention and knowledgeable effort.
+Wrongful death claims require timely attention and knowledgeable effort.
 When you contact an attorney early, they can spend time discussing your case, analyzing the evidence, and helping you understand complex legal and damages issues.
-If you decide to file a wrongful death lawsuit, your attorney will be fully prepared to take immediate action.
+If you decide to file a wrongful death action, your attorney will be fully prepared to take immediate action.
+They will examine the circumstances of the victim’s death and identify the at-fault party or parties.
+Compensation may include damages for medical and funeral expenses, pain and suffering, and other significant losses.

 When you consult a wrongful death attorney, you don’t have to commit to filing a lawsuit or taking any other action.
 Meeting with an attorney allows you to talk to someone who understands what you’re going through.
 It gives you a chance to receive guidance about your legal options.